1917 Stockton-on-Tees by-election

-The 1917 Stockton-on-Tees by-election was a parliamentary by-election held for the House of Commons constituency of Stockton-on-Tees in County Durham on 20 March 1917.
+The 1917 Stockton-on-Tees by-election was a parliamentary by-election held for the British House of Commons constituency of Stockton-on-Tees in County Durham on 20 March 1917.

 Vacancy

 The by-election was caused by the death of the sitting Liberal MP, Jonathan Samuel on 22 February 1917.

 Candidates

 The Stockton Liberal Association considered a number of possible candidates but decided upon Bertrand Watson, a 38-year-old local man, a solicitor who was a former Mayor of Stockton-on-Tees and member of Durham County Council.

 The Unionists had indicated that they would not oppose a Liberal candidate who supported the wartime Coalition government of which they were members.

 The Labour Party in Stockton considered putting up a candidate.
 They invited Robert Dennison, a Trade Union official with the British Steel Smelters' Association, to address them with a view to becoming their candidate but in the end decided not to put forward a challenge to the wartime party truce.
 Dennison did later go on to become Labour MP for Birmingham King's Norton from 1924-1929.

 The by-election was however contested by banker Edward Backhouse JP of Darlington, a proponent of the Peace by Negotiation Party and a member of the Society of Friends.